 The best things to do in the neighborhood of Namur

 If you have some time left on your trip, then you can also discover nice sights near Namur.
 Take one of the many hiking routes to get to know the area around the city better.
 You can ask for more information and hiking maps at the tourist information point in Namur.
-Some other recommendations I can remember from my previous trips to this region are the water gardens of Annevoie, the ruins of the castle of Montaigle, a visit to beautiful Dinant and a kayak trip down the Lesse and definitely don’t forget to spend a day in Dinant.
+Some other recommendations I can remember from my previous trips to this region are the water gardens of Annevoie, the ruins of the castle of Montaigle, a kayak trip down the Lesse and definitely don’t forget to spend a day in Dinant.

 The best spot to go shopping in Namur